-Beef.
 What?
 You mean steak is OK to eat?
-As long as you go for lean cuts, such as top sirloin, tenderloin, or 95% lean ground beef, red meat can definitely be heart healthy, and may even help you lower your LDL (“bad”) cholesterol.
+As long as you go for lean cuts, such as top sirloin, tenderloin or 95 percent lean ground beef, red meat can definitely be heart healthy, and may even help you lower your LDL (“bad”) cholesterol.
 You might also be surprised to learn that lean beef has more monounsaturated fat, a healthy type of fat, than saturated fat.
 The key is making beef part of an overall heart healthy diet, and keeping portions reasonable (aim for no more than about 4 ounces per day).

-Enjoy it: Stretch lean been further by slicing it into thin strips and stir-frying it with veggies of your choice — snow peas, broccoli, and red pepper are great choices.
+Stretch lean been further by slicing it into thin strips and stir-frying it with veggies of your choice — snow peas, broccoli and red pepper are great choices.
 Serve as is or over a whole grain of your choice.
 Four ounces of tenderloin contains 160 calories and 2 grams of saturated fat.

-Enjoy it: Try popping your own popcorn on the stove, using olive oil.
-Once popped, forgo the salt, but add flavor by sprinkling on cayenne pepper, lemon pepper, Parmesan cheese, herbs, or nutritional yeast.
-You can even sweeten up popcorn using cinnamon, nutmeg, or apple pie spice.
+Try popping your own popcorn on the stove, using olive oil.
+Once popped, forgo the salt, but add flavor by sprinkling on cayenne pepper, lemon pepper, Parmesan cheese, herbs or nutritional yeast.
+You can even sweeten up popcorn using cinnamon, nutmeg or apple pie spice.
 Three cups of oil-popped corn contains 165 calories and 19 grams of carb.

-Potatoes.
 For a long time, potatoes have gotten a bad rap.
 They’re blamed for packing on the pounds and raising blood sugar levels.
-However, potatoes contain nutrients that promote a healthy heart, including potassium, vitamin C, fiber, and magnesium, plus antioxidants.
+However, potatoes contain nutrients that promote a healthy heart, including potassium, vitamin C, fiber and magnesium, plus antioxidants.

-Enjoy them: Eggs are delicious and easy to enjoy anytime.
+Eggs are delicious and easy to enjoy anytime.
 For a quick breakfast, try making scrambled eggs in the microwave — in a mug!
 Check out the recipe here.
-One large egg contains 78 calories, 6 grams of protein, and less than 1 gram of carbohydrate.
+One large egg contains 78 calories, 6 grams of protein and less than 1 gram of carbohydrate.